-We used PRGF-2 rather than PRP because our clinical experience is in line with data from a recent experimental study on rats which showed that PRGF-2 has more availability for bone regeneration than PRP[34].
+We used PRGF-2 rather than PRP because our clinical experience is in line with data from a recent experimental study on rats that showed that PRGF-2 has more availability for bone regeneration than PRP[34].
 The content of PRGF-2 prepared using the PRGF-Endoret technology (BTI) was investigated in several studies in the literature.
-Most relevant to the results of the present study was the demontration of high amounts of growth factors in PRGF-2[98], i.e. on average approximately 14000 pg/ml platelet derived growth factor AB (PDGF-AB), 46000 pg/ml TGF-β1, 220 pg/ml VEGF, 400 pg/ml hepatocyte growth factor (HGF), 83000 pg/ml IGF-I and 600 pg/ml endothelial growth factor (note that what was named "PRGF F3" in[98] is nowadays named "Fraction 2 of PRGF" according to BTI, and the latter terminology was used in the present study).
+Most relevant to the results of the present study was the demonstration of high amounts of growth factors in PRGF-2[98], i.e. on average approximately 14000 pg/ml of platelet derived growth factor-AB, 46000 pg/ml of transforming growth factor-β 1, 220 pg/mL of vascular endothelial growth factor, 400 pg/ml hepatocyte growth factor, 83000 pg/ml insulin-like growth factor-1, and 600 pg/ml endothelial growth factor (note that what was named "PRGF F3" in[98] is now named "Fraction 2 of PRGF" according to BTI, and the latter terminology was used in the present study).
 Several pilot studies described the use of PRGF in GBR-MSA[99-101].
-Furthermore, it was shown that PRGF can stimulate the proliferation, migration and chemotaxis of osteoblasts in vitro, and enhance the osteblasts’ autocrine expression of VEGF and HGF that are proangiogenic factors[98].
-Both VEGF and HGF are contained in PRGF-2[98] and were also identified within the ASCs' secretome (reviewed in[102].
+Furthermore, it was shown that PRGF can stimulate the proliferation, migration, and chemotaxis of osteoblasts in vitro and enhance the osteblasts’ autocrine expression of vascular endothelial growth factor and hepatocyte growth factor that are proangiogenic factors[98].
+Both vascular endothelial growth factor and hepatocyte growth factor are contained in PRGF-2[98] and were also identified within the ASCs’ secretome (reviewed in[102]).
 A recent study showed that PRGF can induce proliferation and migration of human-derived ASCs and reduce senescence and autophagocytosis of these cells in vitro[103].
-The same study[103] confirmed our own finding that human-derived ASCs can efficiently differentiate into osteocytes or adipocytes when cultured in respectively osteogenic or adipogenic induction medium[53,104], but also demonstrated that this process is enhanced in the presence of PRGF[103].
+The same study[103] confirmed our own finding that human-derived ASCs can efficiently differentiate into osteocytes or adipocytes when cultured in osteogenic or adipogenic induction medium, respectively[53,104], but also demonstrated that this process is enhanced in the presence of PRGF[103].
 Accordingly, our finding that the treatment with MCBPA/PRGF-2/UA-ADRCs resulted in the formation of 44% more bone and 83% fewer adipocytes in the biopsies collected at 34 wk after GBR-MSA (Figure 7) cannot be directly attributed to the action of PRGF-2 on UA-ADRCs.
 Rather, it is reasonable to hypothesize that cues from the local extracellular environment affected the properties of the UA-ADRCs in terms of proliferation and specific osteogenic differentiation (c.f.[105]), and this process was enhanced by PRGF-2.